Wednesday, September 14, 2022

 12. Joseph began translating again in 1829, and almost all of the present Book of Mormon text was translated during a three-month period between April and June of that year.

 David Whitmer said it took 8 months.
-Joseph said he started translating in the fall of 1828 after he received the record and the Urim and Thummim back.
+That is consistent with what Joseph said when he explained that he started translating in the fall of 1828 after he received the record and the Urim and Thummim back.
 Some portion or all of the Book of Mosiah was translated before Oliver Cowdery arrived in Harmony in April.

 13. His chief scribe during these months was Oliver Cowdery, a schoolteacher from Vermont who learned about the Book of Mormon while boarding with Joseph’s parents in Palmyra.
 Called by God in a vision, Cowdery traveled to Harmony to meet Joseph Smith and investigate further.